TarazGr/04_finalproject_1693558_1647857/readme_project.md

 Both the sampled direction and the corresponding pdf are returned by the function as a pair.

+### Integration with our pathtracer
+The final step of the implementation here is integrating the routines defined above in our pathtracer.
+We run our routines only if we intersect a shape made of lines.
+We use the ```sample_hair()``` method to sample the new incoming direction, and also save the corresponding pdf.
+We then adjust the "weight" of our path multiplying it by the sum of the evaluated brdfcos of our pathtracer and values evaluated by our ```eval_hair()``` method, divided by the sum of the two corresponding pdfs (our hair pdf computed by ```sample_hair()``` and the pdf of the brdfcos computed by ```sample_brdfcos_pdf()```.
+The rest of the implementation of the pathtracer is left unvaried, and the inputs are the standard ones, with the "bsdf" input being the value computed by the ```hair_bsdf``` function.

 ## Performances

 All the images were rendered on a MacBook Pro with a 2,6 GHz Intel Core i5 processor with 4 cores.